 - Can you prove how much your case is worth?

-What evidence will I need to prove it?
+What evidence will I need?

 Contract example - Joe’s story

 Joe is a self-employed carpet-fitter.
 He fitted a customer’s entire house, and she said she was happy with the work, so he sent her his invoice.
 She didn’t pay, so he chased it up by email and then phone.
 When he finally spoke to her she said that he had damaged the paintwork.
 He knew he hadn’t, he had pictures of the installation on his phone.
 She wanted him to accept £400 less for the job.
 He refused, and said he expected the full amount.
 She then didn’t pay anything, not even the reduced amount she’d offered, so he decided to sue for the whole amount of his invoice.

 When you sue, it is your job to prove your claim, so you have to produce all the evidence to support it.